tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - get your brain nutrient
   - take a blood test and verify your deficiencies.
 Then take the appropriate supplements
 - keep a positive peer group
   - who you spend time with is who you become.
+People who encourage you and hold you to the  higher standard
+  - join community online (facebook, etc...) to support you with your interests
 - maintain a clean environment
   - meaning clean air, water and space around you
 - get good sleep
   - dreaming is essential for fantastic ideas.
+  - clear your brain of plaque that leads to dementia and Alzheimer
   - sleep is vital for protecting you against age-related brain damage, and it is crucial for day-to-day functioning.
 - protect your brain
   - avoid putting your phone under your pillow and protect yourself from head injuries by wearing a helmet when cycling